jwillz7667/ai-voice-caller/README.md

 - Node.js (v18 or later)
 - npm
 - A Twilio account with a phone number capable of voice calls
-- An OpenAI API key with access to GPT-4o Realtime preview model
+- An OpenAI API key with access to the Realtime API (model: gpt-realtime)
 - ngrok for exposing your local server to the internet

 ### Setup Steps